MochiLibraries/Biohazrd/docs/BuiltInTransformations/LinkImportsTransformation.md

 The order you add libraries matters.
 If you add more than one library that have an import for a given symbol, only the first import will be used.

-It is not an error to specify export (static) libraries, but Biohazrd does not support linking to static libraries.
-(If a symbol can only be found as an export, a diagnostic will be attached to the affected declaration.
+It is not an error to specify export (static) libraries (either Windows `.lib` or Linux `.a`), but Biohazrd does not support linking to static libraries.
+(If a symbol can only be found as an export, a diagnostic will be attached to the affected declaration.)

+Note: This transformation supports Linux `.o` ELF files incedentally since they are not substantially different from `.so` files, but it does not support Windows `.obj` (COFF) files.
+(Same disclaimers apply as static libraries.)

 This transformation includes some flags you can configure to change how it emits diagnostics: